AnkitJha13/Home-hub/README.md

 ## Website Link

-You can access the Movie Mania site by following this link : [Home Hub](https://hubb-home.vercel.app/)
+You can access the Home Hub site by following this link : [Home Hub](https://hubb-home.vercel.app/)

 ## ScreenShot